Remember playing guessing games like charades, Pictionary (I’m a terrible artist) or any of the other games that involved guessing?

 I have experienced the other way too where someone just offers their opinion uninvited and it can lead to a negative experience.

+2) He shared in a kind way with compliments.
 He found some positives and then offered some areas to improve on after that.

+3) He shared his knowledge.
 He obviously had experience and extensive knowledge with the game of volleyball and shared it with me.

 I had already worked with an official this season who had more knowledge than me but didn’t share any of it.
 Another lesson perhaps for another day.